iftesha1/Tableau-Citi_Bike-Analysis_Dashboard/README.md

 ## About The Data:

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program’s utilization.
 Through the team’s efforts, each month bike data is collected, organized, and made public on the Citi Bike Data webpage.
-I have used the data of S
+I have used the data of the popular month of September for the year of 2019 and 2020.
 ## Major Asks of the Project:

 ## Analysis Report made in Tableau